verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Fixed Keycloak issue creating incorrect verrazzano-monitors group on install
 - Fixed Verrazzano failing to uninstall in a private registry configuration due to a missing Rancher image
 - Fixed Rancher install when tls-ca-additional secret is not present
-- Fixed Opensearch parsing errors of 'trait' field
+- Fixed Opensearch parsing errors of `trait` field
 - Fixed Custom CA certs support
 - Fixed issue requeuing unsupported traits in the Verrazzano Application Operator, and update OAM Operator
-- Align Helidon workload service port names with Istio conventions to avoid protocol defaulting to TCP in all cases
+- Aligned Helidon workload service port names with Istio conventions to avoid protocol defaulting to TCP in all cases
-- Add ability to set a DestinationRule with HTTP Cookie for session affinity
+- Added ability to set a DestinationRule with HTTP Cookie for session affinity

 Known Issues: